 - Place cheesecake pan on a cookie sheet and bake for 8 minutes, then remove from oven and let cool.

 - For the filling, spread pumpkin out on a plate lined with several paper towels.
 Top with another layer of paper towels and blot to remove as much moisture as possible.

-- In a large bowl, beat cream cheese until smooth.
-Beat in erythritol, maple extract and spices until incorporated.
+In a large bowl, beat cream cheese until smooth.
+Beat in Swerve, maple extract and spices until incorporated.
 Beat in dried pumpkin puree and stevia extract, then beat in egg until fully incorporated.
 Beat in heavy cream.
 Scrape down beaters and sides of bowl as needed.

 - Brush sides of each cheesecake hole with melted butter and divide filling between them.

 - Bake at 325F for 15 to 20 minutes, or until cheesecakes are puffed and set.
 Remove from oven and let cool in pan.

 - Remove cheesecakes from pan by pushing up on bottoms.
 Refrigerate until chilled (or eat still warm, they are pretty great that way!).